Mri1a: Target

 Under experimental conditions, Mri1a targets the voltage-gated sodium channels Nav1.6 and Nav1.7.
-In vitro experiments show that Mri1a exhibited activity at hNav1.6 and at hNav1.7.
-The toxin displayed a higher sensitivity to hNav1.6 than to hNav1.7.
-The toxin did not show any significant effect on hNav1.8 and hNav1.9.
+In vitro experiments show that Mri1a exhibited activity at Nav1.6 and at Nav1.7.
+The toxin displayed a higher sensitivity to Nav1.6 than to Nav1.7.
+The toxin did not show any significant effect on Nav1.8 and Nav1.9.

 Mode of action

-Mri1a produces a hyperpolarizing shift in the voltage threshold of activation for Nav1.7, increasing the excitability of the channel.
+Mri1a produces a hyperpolarizing shift in the voltage threshold of activation for Nav1.7, making it easier to open the channel.

 Mri1a reduces the peak current amplitude of Nav1.7 to around 68% of control in the experiment.
 It also induces a small, sustained current in Nav1.7.

-In DRG (dorsal root ganglion) cultured neurons, application of Mri1a caused an increase of calcium concentration in ~52% of neurons, which fell to ~2.9% when sodium channels were blocked using tetrodotoxin (TTX), indicating that the calcium concentration is dependent on the TTX-sensitive voltage dependent channels.
+In DRG (dorsal root ganglion) cultured neurons, application of Mri1a causes an increase of calcium concentration in ~52% of neurons, which fell to ~2.9% when sodium channels were blocked using tetrodotoxin (TTX), indicating that the increase in calcium concentration (and excitability) was due to the changes in the voltage-dependent activation of the TTX-sensitive voltage dependent channels caused by Mri1a.

 Toxicity

-There are no known paralytic or lethal effects of U3-MYRTX-Mri1a in either humans or mammals.

-Injection of U3-MYRTX-Mri1a in mice induced dose-dependent nocifensive behaviours.
+Injection of U3-MYRTX-Mri1a in mice induces dose-dependent nocifensive behaviours.

 In insects (Lucilia caesar) U3-MYRTX-Mri1a showed no noticeable toxin or insecticidal effects, indicating vertebrate selectivity.

-Thus, Mri1a is inactive in insects and may act specifically on the vertebrate nervous system rather than the insect nervous system.

-Treatment

-No specific antidote or treatment regimen for Mri1a exposure has been described in the scientific literature.

-Therapeutic use

-There is currently no approved therapeutic use of Mri1a.
-In research contexts, Mri1a is used as a tool to study sodium channel function and nociception (pain signalling).